SCHOOLS, SIDEWALKS, NEIGHBORS, AND MORE

 4. Easy sightlines to the backyard

 Everyone knows the importance of having a yard, but unless you plan to go outside every time your children or aging parents do, you’ll also want to check how viewable that yard is from indoors.
 Take the backyard of my Montecito Ocean View Mediterranean-style Charmer pictured above.
 As you can see, the backyard is easily monitored from inside the magnificent home’s grand room from a myriad of large windows and French doors.
 Perched atop Mariposa Lane, this Mediterranean charmer is an oasis of peace and tranquility with 4 bedrooms and 4 baths.
-Take the virtual tour to see the entire estate.

 5. Nearby amenities